 Integrated with the patient EMR, the platform’s algorithms continuously update dosing levels based on incoming patient vitals.
 InsightRX uses adaptive learning to streamline patients into the therapeutic range for their medicine, a process that would normally take follow-up appointments from the clinical team.

 With input from medical providers, OSF HealthCare chose to pilot the cloud-based application for the precision dosing of vancomycin in pediatric patients.
 Clinical pharmacists and providers working with pediatric and neonatal patients used InsightRX to dose vancomycin at the point of care for nearly a year.
 The performance of the tool was compared to a three-year time period when the software was not being used for evaluation toward further implementation.

-A little over 105 patients were treated with vancomycin using the InsightRX tool at OSF HealthCare Children’s Hospital of Illinois from April 2019 to February 2019 with about eight doses per individual.
-Compared to a three-period where patients were not treated with the antibiotic using InsightRX, the facility was able to avoid seven AKI events.
+A little over 105 patients were treated with vancomycin using the InsightRX tool at OSF HealthCare Children’s Hospital of Illinois from April 2018 to February 2019 with about eight doses per individual.
+Compared to a three-year period where patients were not treated with the antibiotic using InsightRX, the facility was able to avoid seven AKI events.

 These outcomes are based on pRIFLE (risk, injury, failure, loss and end-stage renal disease), a classification system that categorizes different stages of nephrotoxicity for pediatric patients according to measurements in serum creatinine.
 Four failure events were avoided and there was also an increase in the number of patients with no risk of acute kidney injury (AKI)